Last Updated on September 27, 2023 by Karl Thompson

 Postmodernists explain the decline in marriage as a result of the move to postmodern consumer society characterised by greater individual choice and freedom.
 We are used to being consumers and picking and choosing, and so marriage is now a matter of individual choice.

-Another process associated with Postmodernisation is the decline of tradition and religion (secularisation) – as a result there is less social stigma attached to cohabiting or remarrying after a divorce.
+Another process associated with Postmodernisation is the decline of tradition and religion (secularisation).
+Marriage used to be a social expectation, but this is no longer the case and as a result there is less social stigma attached to cohabiting or remarrying after a divorce.

-Associated with the ideas of Anthony Giddens and Ulrich Beck – argues that the decline in marriage is not as simple as people simply having more freedom – People are less likely to get married because of structural changes making life more uncertain.
+Late Modern Sociologists such as Anthony Giddens and Ulrich Beck argue that the decline in marriage is not as simple as people simply having more freedom.
+People are less likely to get married because of structural changes making life more uncertain.
 People may want to get married, but living in a late-modern world means marriage doesn’t seem like a sensible option.

 Ulrich Beck argues that fewer people getting married is because of an increase in ‘risk consciousness’ – people see that nearly half of all marriages end in divorce and so they are less willing to take the risk and get married.